-The Focus Group on Digital COVID-19 Certificate based services, as proposed under the auspices of TSAG, could address several topics of a digital COVID-19 certificate: use-cases and applications, various aspects of technical framework and requirements for the implementation of digital COVID-19 certificate based services, regulatory, governance and policy aspects, and security and data protection aspects of digital COVID-19 certificate based services.
-The FG-DCC could consist of several Working groups that deal with those issues and topics mentioned above.
+The FG-DDCC , as proposed under the auspices of TSAG and WHO, could address several topics of a digital COVID-19 certificate: use-cases and applications, various aspects of technical framework and requirements for the implementation of Digital COVID-19 Certificate based services, regulatory, governance and policy aspects, and security and data protection aspects of digital COVID-19 certificate based services.
+The FG-DDCC could consist of several Working Groups that deal with those issues and topics mentioned above.

 2. Focus Group on Digital COVID-19 Certificate based services (FG-DCC)

-The ITU-T FG-DCC will analyze applications and services based on digital COVID-19 certificates that can be standardized by ITU-T study groups, identify best practices and guidance which could support the implementation of such applications and services on a global scale and identify a way forward that ITU-T SGs need to study to meet the urgent needs from all sectors including travelers’ sector.
+The ITU-T FG-DDCC will analyze applications and services based on digital COVID-19 certificates that can be standardized by ITU-T study groups, identify best practices and guidance which could support the implementation of such applications and services on a global scale and identify a way forward that ITU-T SGs need to study to meet the urgent needs from all sectors, including the travel sector.

-It will develop a comprehensive standardization roadmap for interoperable services based on digital COVID-19 certificates taking into consideration of the activities currently undertaken by the various relevant groups and forums and a regulatory toolkit which may be used by national policymakers and regulatory authorities from ITU Member States.
+It will develop a comprehensive standardization roadmap for interoperable services based on digital COVID-19 certificates taking into consideration the normative specification of health content by the WHO in the DDCC and of the activities currently undertaken by various relevant groups (see 2.2 below) and forums and a regulatory toolkit which may be used by national policymakers and regulatory authorities from ITU and WHO Member States.

-This Focus Group will work closely with relevant study groups with ITU-T and will also invite non ITU-T members to participate in its work.
+This FG will work closely with relevant study groups with ITU-T and will also invite non ITU-T members, including public health authorities from WHO and ITU Member States, to participate in its work.

 2.1 Objectives

-To meet an urgent need for international standards of digital COVID-19 certificate to overcome the difficulties from COVID-19 pandemic and for the development of base materials for global standards for applications and services based on digital COVID-19 certificates, the objectives of this focus group include:
+To meet an urgent need for international standards of Digital COVID-19 Certificate to overcome the difficulties from COVID-19 pandemic and for the development of base materials for global standards for applications and Identity Binding and Trust Network services based on digital COVID-19 certificates, the objectives of this focus group include:

+Take as a foundation the normative specifications and the design principles, within the WHO DDCC documents for the health content of Digital Covid-19 Certificates

-Establish liaisons and relationships with other organizations which could contribute to the standardization activities based on different digital COVID-19 certificates.
+Establish liaisons and relationships with other organizations which could contribute to the standardization activities based on different digital COVID-19 certificates for Identity Binding and Trust Networks.

-Describe the ecosystem for applications and services based on different digital COVID-19 certificate and identify the respective roles and responsibilities of the stakeholders in the ecosystem.
+Describe the ecosystem for applications and services based on different digital COVID-19 certificates and identify the respective roles and responsibilities of the stakeholders in the ecosystem.

 Identify successful use cases for implementation of applications and services based on different digital COVID-19 certificates.